ffeng1996/PLDNN_PNAS/README.md

 # PLDNN_PNAS
-## This is the source code and data for PNAS.
+## This is the source code and data for PNAS submission.

 ### Dataset
 Please see Table S.13 in the supproting information.